Chestnut-capped babbler: Related species

 This species is most closely related to the two Indian species, the tawny-bellied babbler and the dark-fronted babbler.
 Together they form a sister group to the rest of the species in the family Timaliidae.

 Description

 The chestnut-capped babbler is a medium-sized (15.5–17 cm) babbler with a fairly long, wedge-shaped tail and a thick, black bill.
-The plumage is unbarred brown with characteristic head markings: a chestnut-coloured crown and black eye mask contrasting with a white forehead and white eyebrow line.
+The plumage is unbarred brown with characteristic head markings, with a chestnut-coloured crown and black eye mask contrasting with a white forehead and white eyebrow line.

+The sexes are similar in plumage, except that males are slightly larger and have a ruby-red iris, while females have a black iris.